Skip to main content

 Signs your pet could have worms include:

-- You may see worms in faeces or vomit
+• Worms visible in faeces or vomit

-- Increased appetite, weakness and diarrhoea
+• Increased appetite, weakness, and diarrhoea

-Fleas
+Fleas & Ticks

 Fleas are external parasites that live on the coat and skin of animals and survive by feeding on the blood of their host.
 What can start as 1 or 2 fleas can quickly turn into an infestation, and breaking the life cycle of the fleas can take months as the flea eggs can lay dormant for up to 6 months.